Why is my Baby Fighting Sleep?

 Babies and toddlers are like mirror.
 They pick up on our every emotion.
 If you are emitting stress and anxiety or even anger or frustration during nap or bedtime, this will transfer to your baby.
 They will not only feel your stress, which makes falling asleep harder, but they will learn that YOU don’t feel comfortable about sleep, and will therefore learn that it’s not a relaxing, enjoyable, or safe experience.
 If you’re struggling with coping strategies, talking to a therapist is always a great idea.

-Be sure to check out my Ultimate Crib & Floor Bed Sleep Guide for making gentle nudges toward independent sleep!
-This guide is included as a bonus inside HSB’s flagship baby sleep class:, the Hey, Sleeping Baby 0-18 Month Course, which you can check out here.
+Be sure to check out my Ultimate Crib & Floor Bed Sleep Guide or Tender Transitions Course for making gentle nudges toward independent sleep!

 For older toddlers who are fighting sleep or going through things like bedtime stalling, check out the Better Bedtimes Guide.